 Flaxseed oil contains a 1:1 ratio of omega 3 and 6, the two major families of important fats.
 For children who cannot swallow pills, the addition of organic flax oil, Udo’s Choice, or Total EFA brands of essential fats can be useful.
 Supplemental essential fats should be added to foods before serving (not cooked into them) and taste-tested weekly.
 A sour or bitter after-taste signals rancidity and means the oil should be discarded.

-3. GABA (short for gamma-amino butyric acid), the most plentiful calming messenger.
+GABA (gamma-amino butyric acid) is the most plentiful calming messenger.
 Calming neurotransmitters are so important that in the brain there is 200-1,000 times the amount of GABA as the dopamine it controls!
 GABA also decreases muscle tension, but in large doses, can cause drowsiness.

 Generally, 300 to 600 mg are used; 1,000 mg can be used for children over 13.
 Vitamin B-6 is necessary to utilize GABA and magnesium, which is the reason that it reportedly can help in hyperactivity.